atraills/Modern-Combat-4-Zero-Hour-Windows/ReadMe.txt

 You will need the four .dat files as they were too large to upload, find them in the XAP: https://www.mediafire.com/file/n3e6k1l3ri3632i/Modern_Combat_4_Para_512.xap/file

+Visual Studio 2012 for WinRT access to the .dlls!